3 Simple Methods to Wash Clothes Without Running Water

 Items Needed

-• 5-gallon plastic paint bucket with lid, new or cleaned
+• 5-gallon plastic paint bucket with a lid, either new or a well-cleaned one

 • Rubber gloves